revilowaldow/BITC/Sessions/2025/12 14 - Session 57.md

 Caravan outside main gate, many tieflings with ill will to Aegean society

-Aegen empire founding myth with silver clad knights defeating demonic horde, so tiefligns distrusted and division brews from there
+Aegen empire founding myth with silver clad knights defeating demonic horde, so Tieflings distrusted and division brews from there

 Harbour district
 - A large heavily fortified castle